apatriarca/SFND_2D_Feature_Tracking/WriteUp.md

 *Remove all keypoints outside of a pre-defined rectangle and only use the keypoints within the rectangle for further processing.*

+I have used the `erase/remove_if` pattern to delete the keypoints that are outside the given rectangle.

 ## MP.4 Keypoint Descriptors

 *Implement descriptors BRIEF, ORB, FREAK, AKAZE and SIFT and make them selectable by setting a string accordingly.*